Varun8177/worldref/README.md

 TrolleyCart is a user-friendly web app for discovering and saving deals.
 It features secure login/register functionality.
 Authenticated users enjoy a personalized home page with cards showcasing deals, each with "Add to Deals" and "Check Details" buttons for convenient deal management.
-DealSpot offers a seamless experience, prioritizing user convenience and security.
+TrolleyCart offers a seamless experience, prioritizing user convenience and security.

 # Installation
  1. clone the repository (use tools like gitbash,terminal,vscode)